TDR-VOID/LoginForm_JSP/README.md

 2.Accessing the Login Page:

--Open your web browser and go to http://localhost:8080/YourProjectName/Login.jsp (replace YourProjectName with your actual project name).
+- Open your web browser and go to http://localhost:8080/YourProjectName/Login.jsp (replace YourProjectName with your actual project name).

 ## Additional Notes